paucabar/AimSeg/README.md

 ## Overview

-AimSeg is a bioimage analysis workflow that combines machines learning with automated post-processing and user-guidance to perform the segmentation of axon, inner cytoplasmic tongue and compact myelin on electron microscopy (EM) data.
+AimSeg is a bioimage analysis workflow that combines machine learning with automated post-processing and user-guidance to perform the segmentation of axon, inner cytoplasmic tongue and compact myelin on electron microscopy (EM) data.
 The workflow uses pixel and object classification to facilitate the process, whereas a semi-automated mode enables users to amend the automated selection performed by AimSeg.

 ## How to cite